-Dr. Laura Nusbaum is a 1999 graduate from the University of Findlay and 2004 graduate of The Ohio State University College of Veterinary Medicine.
-Dr. Nusbaum was from Defiance County; she now resides outside of New Bremen with her husband, three children, and Rottweiler “Rogue”.
+Dr. Laura Nusbaum is a 1999 graduate of the University of Findlay and 2004 graduate of The Ohio State University College of Veterinary Medicine.
+Dr. Nusbaum was from Defiance County; she now resides outside of New Bremen with her husband and three children.
 Since joining our clinic in 2004, Dr. Laura devotes her time to both small and large animal care.
 Her special interests include small animal surgery, livestock and pet disease management, and calf care.
 She is a member of the OVMA, AVMA, and AABP.
 She also enjoys spending time with her family camping.

-Dr. Andy Lefeld is a 2015 graduate of The Ohio State University College of Veterinary Medicine.
+is a 2015 graduate of The Ohio State University College of Veterinary Medicine.
 Dr. Lefeld is originally from Saint Henry.
 He now resides in New Bremen with his wife Stacey, whom he met while attending college at Ohio State.
-Dr. Andy's clinical interests include dairy management and cattle reproduction.
+Dr. Andy's clinical interests include dairy management, cattle reproduction, milking system analysis, and mastitis troubleshooting.
 While not at work, he enjoys being outdoors with family and friends.
-He is a member of OVMA, AVMA and AABP.
+He is a member of OVMA, AVMA, AABP, and NMC.

 Dr. Emily Stayduhar

 is a 2016 graduate of The Ohio State University College of Veterinery Medicine.
 Dr. Stayduhar is originally from western Pennsylvania, but she has become a proud Buckeye.
 She now resides in St. Henry and married her husband Kevin in September 2016.
 In her spare time Dr. Emily enjoys spending time with her dogs, running, and cheering on the Buckeyes with her family and friends.
 She has a passion for both large and small animals and her special interest include surgery, dairy management, and calf care.
 She is a member of OVMA, AVMA, and AABP.